chris-tophe/EasyQuoteMakerService/README.md

-# Easy Quote Manager Service
+# Easy Quote Maker Service

-This Spring boot App is a secured backend for the Easy Quote Manager Flutter App.
+This Spring boot App is a secured backend for the Easy Quote Maker Flutter App.

 ##### Configuration File Required:
 This app use profile for configuration